Terralego/GeoCRUD/README.md

 ## Installation

-These instructions will guide you to install the application for dvelopment or on a production server.
+These instructions will guide you to install the application for development or on a production server.

 To install it we need to achieve the following steps: